Drill Bit Size For Screws – (For Softwood and Hardwood)

 Drill Bit Sizes For Screws for Softwood

-Hardwood is heavy, strong, and higher dense.
-When hardwood is drilling its pilot hole should be larger than the softwood pilot hole.
+Hardwood is heavy, strong, and highly dense.
+When hardwood is drilling, its pilot hole should be larger than the softwood pilot hole.
 You can use the below drill bits sizes for hardwood screws.

 Screw